 Ms. Einiger and Messrs.
 Klein, Lustig, Patricof, Seidenberg and Twardock each made an election, in accordance with our 2012 Plan and approved by our Board of Directors, to defer all cash retainer and meeting attendance fees payable to such director during 2014 and to receive his or her deferred cash compensation in the form of our common stock upon the director's retirement from our Board of Directors.
-Each director is credited with the number of deferred stock units determined by dividing the amount of the cash compensation deferred during each calendar quarter by the closing market price of our common stock on the New York Stock Exchange on the last trading day of the quarter.
-Hypothetical dividends on the deferred stock units are "reinvested" in additional deferred stock units based on the closing market price of the common stock on the cash dividend payment date.
+Each director is credited with the number of deferred stock units determined by dividing the amount of the cash compensation deferred during each calendar quarter by the closing market price of our common stock units are "reinvested" in additional deferred stock units based on the closing market price of the common stock on the cash dividend payment date.
 Payment of a director's account may only be made in a lump sum of shares of our common stock equal to the number of deferred stock units in a director's account upon the director's retirement from our Board of Directors.

 Additionally, in 2014 each continuing non-employee director was entitled to receive, on the fifth business day after the annual meeting of stockholders, a number of shares of restricted common stock or, if elected by such director, LTIP units (or a combination of both) valued at \$120,000.
 In addition, any new non-employee director was entitled to receive, on the fifth business day after his or her initial election to our Board of Directors, a number of shares of restricted common stock (or, if offered by the Board of Directors and elected by such director, LTIP units) valued at \$120,000 (prorated based on the number of months from the date the director is first appointed or elected to our Board of Directors to the date of the Company's next annual meeting of stockholders).
-These annual and initial grants are made pursuant to a policy adopted by the Board of Directors so that the equity compensation of non-employee directors will be determined by a formula.
+These annual and initial grants are made pursuant to a policy adopted by the Board of Directors so that the equity compensation of nonemployee directors will be determined by a formula.
 The actual number of shares of restricted common stock or LTIP units that we grant is determined by dividing the fixed value of the grant by the closing market price of our common stock on the New York Stock Exchange on the grant date.
 Pursuant to this policy, on May 28, 2014, Ms. Einiger and Messrs.
-Frenkel, Klein, Lustig, Patricof, Seidenberg, Turchin and Twardock each received 1,005 LTIP units or shares of restricted common stock will vest 100% on the earlier of (1) the first anniversary of the grant date and (2) the date of the next annual meeting of stockholders.
+Frenkel, Klein, Lustig, Patricof, Seidenberg, Turchin and Twardock each received 1,005 LTIP units or shares of restricted common stock.
+Annual and initial grants of LTIP units and restricted common stock will vest 100% on the earlier of (1) the first anniversary of the grant date and (2) the date of the next annual meeting of stockholders.

 In addition to the foregoing compensation for non-employee directors, beginning in 2015, Mr. Zuckerman will be entitled to \$350,000 per year for serving as Chairman.
-One-third ($1/3^{rd}$) of this amount will be payable in equal quarterly cash installments and two-thirds ($2/3^{rds}$) will be payable in shares of restricted common stock, or at his election, LTIP units, on the fifth business day after each annual meeting of stockholders.
+One-third ( $\frac{1}{3}$ rd) of this amount will be payable in equal quarterly cash installments and two-thirds ( $\frac{2}{3}$ rds) will be payable in shares of restricted common stock, or at his election, LTIP units, on the fifth business day after each annual meeting of stockholders.